fkirc/attranslate/README.md

 ## Interpolations and Matchers

-Many apps/websites use _interpolations_  to insert dynamic values into translations.
+Many websites/apps use _interpolations_  to insert dynamic values into translations.
 For example, an interpolation like `Your name is {{name}}` might be replaced with `Your name is Felix`.

-To work with interpolations, attranslate provides so-called _matchers_.
+To work with interpolations, `attranslate` provides so-called _matchers_.
 A matcher replaces interpolations with placeholders before they are sent to a translation service.
-This ensures that interpolations don't get scrambled in the process. attranslate offers the following matchers for different styles of interpolations:
+This ensures that interpolations don't get scrambled in the process.
+`attranslate` offers the following matchers for different styles of interpolations:

 - **ICU**: Matches ICU interpolations like `{name}`.
 - **i18n**: Matches [i18next](https://www.i18next.com/translation-function/interpolation) interpolations like `{{name}}`.
 - **sprintf**: Matches sprintf-style interpolations like `%s`.
 - **None**: Doesn't match any interpolations.

-You should select a matcher using the `--matcher` option.
+You can select a matcher with the `--matcher` option.

 ## Translation Cache